inversion/selective-reading/readme.txt

 * Clearer indication of hierarchical hiding when hierarchical display is disabled?
 * Better error checking
 * Autoformat code
+* Support for WP super cache - does not currently function for unregistered users with this plugin enabled

 NB: Plugin only tested with version > 3.4.
 It quite possibly works with earlier versions.